Augusto11CB/English-Repository/Verbal Tenses - Summary.md

  Talk about finished events or states in in the very recently past.
 **Key words [Recently, Just]**
  > Our company has recently opened a new office in London.
 Have you heard anything?
- > Augusto have just come back from a exchange in Sweden
+ > Augusto have just return from an exchange in Sweden

 ### Past Events with Present Results
  > She has broken her arm practising mountain bike.